sandbergja/evergreen-documentation-collage/index.md

 * Sign up for the [Evergreen documentation email list](http://list.evergreen-ils.org/cgi-bin/mailman/listinfo/evergreen-documentation)
 * Create a Github Account and [create your own fork of Evergreen](https://github.com/evergreen-library-system/Evergreen)

+## Step 4: Docs Committers review and approve submissions

+* Collage: "[eye garden](https://flic.kr/p/2kjouRA)" by Tyler Hewitt
+* Process improvements:
+  * Add more docs committers
+  * Automatically generate a preview version of the documentation when a pull request is opened